 This area represents the heart of the flux going on in Arab culture now, and the culture shock, let alone the physical danger your position as an outsider puts you in, may be far too much for you to handle.

-In conclusion, all three borders of Egypt are dangerous places.
+All three borders of Egypt are dangerous places.
 Each has its own issues.
 Authority in the country is centred around the Nile, in cities like Alexandria and Cairo.
 These border regions are essentially lawless by culture, tempered by more severe military law than in the cities.

 You have to have all of your papers in order before you even think about visiting any these areas, and with the recent upheaval in Egyptian government, you may not even be able to get permits to visit at this time.
 Better to put off those border trips until when the country settles down again.